Speaker Bios

 Eliza McCoy

-Vice President of Awareness and Prevention Programs, American Hotel and Lodging Association Foundation
+Vice President of Programs & Impact, American Hotel and Lodging Association Foundation

-Eliza McCoy, vice president of awareness and prevention programs at the American Hotel and Lodging Association (AHLA) Foundation, plays a critical role in bolstering and expanding the No Room For Trafficking Program—a national initiative that builds on the industry’s ongoing commitment and work to end human trafficking.
+Eliza McCoy, vice president of programs and impact at the American Hotel and Lodging Association (AHLA) Foundation, plays a critical role in bolstering and expanding the No Room For Trafficking Program—a national initiative that builds on the industry’s ongoing commitment and work to end human trafficking.
 McCoy is the administrator for a survivors’ fund for human trafficking victims, which provides long-term support and economic stability for survivors and advances training and education to prevent human trafficking in the lodging industry.

 Before joining the AHLA Foundation, McCoy served as an executive director at the National Center for Missing & Exploited Children.
 There she led the organization’s transformation of outreach, training, and prevention.
 McCoy also worked for the Center for Alexandria’s Children, helping expand awareness and support of community-based programs to prevent and respond to child abuse.